the-trumpeter/Timetaber-for-iWatch/README.md

 I have been trying to keep it a bit cleaner lately through the use of branches; I hope it helps.
 Sorry if the repository's code is erroring, you can probably guess that I don't know how to fix it.

+## `stable` branch

+This branch contains the latest stable, working version of Timetaber, regardless of tags and releases.
+If something's in here, it definetly works; and if it doesn't, then do something about it!!

 <br>
 <br>